hiwina/React-Redux-group-project---Space-Travelers-Hub/README.md

 Clone this repository to your desired folder:

-- With a git cmd, git bash or visual studio terminal, clone repo with **``git@github.com:coker2019/Bookstore.git``** to download the repository locally on your machine.
+- With a git cmd, git bash or visual studio terminal, clone repo with **``https://github.com/hiwina/react-redux-group-project-space-travelers-hub``** to download the repository locally on your machine.
-- Then you navigate to the folder in your code editor with the command *``cd react-bookstore``*.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>